 Why Pay More for Eco-Friendly Labels?

 The good news is, you don’t have to!
 So you can keep an eye on your budget while you help to preserve the environment.
-All of the face stock used at SixB used to manufacture labels, from litho, to semi-gloss, to high-gloss, to thermal transfer paper, is made from FSC-certified paper, and costs the same as standard paper.
+All of the face stock used at SixB used to manufacture labels, from litho, to semi-gloss, to high-gloss, to thermal transfer, to laser/inkjet paper, is made from FSC-certified paper, and costs the same as standard paper.

 If you are looking to work with an environmentally conscious printer for some eco-friendly labels, we are waiting to speak with you about your latest project!